Yoga Mudra in Spiritual aspects:

 The Sanskrit word mudra is translated as ‘gesture’ or ‘attitude’.
 Mudras can be described as psychic, emotional devotional and aesthetic gestures or attitude.
 Yogis have experienced mudra as attitudes of energy flow, intended to link individual pranic force with universal or cosmic force.

-By performing mudra we make a path in between our Physical body, Mental body and Pranic body to help them connect and generate the full potential of a being awareness.
+- By performing mudra we make a path in between our Physical body, Mental body and Pranic body to help them connect and generate the full potential of being aware.

 “It’s all in your hands” The palms and fingers have many nerve endings which constantly emit energy.
 Every fingertip is holding magical healing benefits inside and every time in a mudra your tips gently pressed and come in contact the produce Pranic energy which flows through your veins and then to your whole body as blood.

-Mudra helps in balancing and controlling of all the Doshas Vata, Pita, and Kapha.
+- Mudra helps in balancing and controlling of all the Doshas Vata, Pitta, and Kapha.
 Imbalance of these three doshas is a reason for every disease and discomfort in the body.

 Have a happy yoga ❤